matthew-tfs/mjcb.io/content/blog/00066-skills-canada-2009-retrospective.md

 Unfortunately, there were two things working against me for WorldSkills.
 It was not a qualifying year (2008 and 2010 were), and I was older than 22 years old at the time of the competition (I was 23).
 I was ineligible no matter what.
 It would have been interesting to be a part of it, but I am happy with everything that I accomplished at Skills Ontario and Skills Canada.

-## San Jose ##
+## San Jose Trip ##

 As part of winning first place in the IT and Network Support competition at Skills Canada, Cisco awarded me an all-expenses paid trip to San Jose, California to visit their campus and meet with the Cisco Networking Academy staff.
 I went with one one of my teachers, and I also went with the winner from the Secondary competition, plus the winners from the [Skills USA](https://www.skillsusa.org/) competitions.
 It wasn't a long trip, I was only in San Jose from July 23 to July 26, 2009.

-I didn't take a lot of photos while I was there, and the ones that I did take were not the best quality photos:
+I didn't take a lot of photos while I was there, and the ones that I did take were not the best quality photos (my BlackBerry Curve 8330 took terrible photos):

 ![I had to get a photo of one of the Cisco signs on their campus while I was there.](/images/blog/00066/cisco_campus_san_jose.jpg)

 I won't get into the details on everything that I did while I was there, but it was very generous of them to send me on the trip as I was no longer a student and I was about to start my first job outside of college in an IT-related field.
+It was a unique experience and I am fortunate that I was able to do it.

 ## Cambrian College Skills Canada Results ##